$U_A(1)$ symmetry restoration at high baryon density: Analytic and numerical calculations

 \subsection{Susceptibility}

-The density and temperature dependence of the susceptibility $\chi$ comes from the condensates, meson masses and the loop induced Bose-Einstein distribution.
-We first calculate the meson propagators and the integrated propagator products appeared in the condensate sector $\chi_C$ and meson sector $\chi_M$,
+The susceptibility $\chi$ varies based on density and temperature, influenced by the condensates, meson masses, and the loop induced Bose-Einstein distribution $n_B$.
+We first calculate the four independent meson constituents shown in Fig. \ref{fig1}, namely the closed meson propagator $J_a$, tmeson propagator with zero momentum $I_a$, meson loop constructed by two mesons $I_{ab}$ and double meson loops by three mesons $I_{abc}$,

-where the term $I_{abc}$ with three thermal propagators is separated into a part $I_{abc}^{(1)}$ with single thermal line and a part $I_{abc}^{(2)}$ with double thermal lines.
-The former needs to be renormalized and the result in MS scheme is~\cite{Baacke:2002pi}
+The term $I_{abc}$ contains two four-momentum integrations (two Matsubara frequency summations and two three-momentum integrations), and each frequency summation contributes a constant and meson distribution $n_B$.
+After considering a renormalization to remove the divergence appeared in the $n_B$-independent integration~\cite{Baacke:2002pi}, $I_{abc}$ is separated into a part $I_{abc}^{(1)}$ with one meson distribution and a part $I_{abc}^{(2)}$ with two distributions,